vigna/jgrapht/docs/guide-templates/WebGraphAdapters.md

 - You need a compact format (vertices will be just contiguous integers starting from zero).
 - The type of graph use are storing is compressible.
-- You have metadata associated to the vertices, but not to the arcs.
+- You have metadata associated with the vertices, but not with the arcs.

 Such metadata can be easily stored in an array indexed by the vertices, or possibly by a [`fastutil` big array](https://fastutil.di.unimi.it/docs/it/unimi/dsi/fastutil/BigArrays.html)